John Horton Slaughter: Career

 In 1874, he, along with his brother, became a cattle driver in Atascosa County, south of San Antonio.
 The two formed a cattle-transporting company, the San Antonio Ranch Company, which drove cattle to Kansas via the Chisholm Trail.
 One (if not the only) of his cattle drive bosses was his first cousin Lewis Warren Neatherlin.
 Neatherlin's brother, James Franklin Neatherlin, also the Slaughter brothers' first cousin, assisted on the drive.

 In the late 1870s, Slaughter left Texas for New Mexico, where he traded cattle and planned to start a ranch.
 However, he eventually decided to establish the ranch in the Arizona Territory.
 Initially settling in Charleston, Arizona, he later purchased the San Bernardino Ranch, on the U.S.–Mexico border near Douglas, in 1884.

 In 1886, Slaughter was elected sheriff of Cochise County, Arizona, five years after the infamous Gunfight at the O.K.
 Corral.
 He was later re-elected to a second term.
 As sheriff, he helped track Geronimo, the Apache chief who was caught on the San Bernardino Ranch.
 Slaughter fought for law and order with his six-shooter, a shotgun, and a repeating Henry rifle.
 He arrested desperados like the Jack Taylor Gang and brought them to justice.

 He also became a prominent poker player, often playing all night long.
 He was reportedly good at bluffing.
 He often played with the cattle baron John Chisum.
-Once, in San Antonio, Texas, he was cheated by cattle rustler Bryan Gallagher.
+Once, in San Antonio, he was cheated by cattle rustler Bryan Gallagher.
 Slaughter claimed the pot but Bryan fled.
 Slaughter tracked down Gallagher all the way to New Mexico at Chisum's ranch and shot him down.